rtk-incubator/rtk-query/docs/api/fetchBaseQuery.md

     updatePokemon: builder.mutation({
         query: ({ name, patch }) => ({
           url: `pokemon/${name}`,
-          method: 'PATCH', // When making a mutation, we specify the method of PATCH/PUT/POST for REST endpoints
+          method: 'PATCH', // When performing a mutation, you typically use a method of PATCH/PUT/POST/DELETE for REST endpoints
-          body: patch, // fetchBaseQuery automatically adds `content-type: application/json` and calls JSON.stringify(patch) for you
+          body: patch, // fetchBaseQuery automatically adds `content-type: application/json` to the Headers and calls `JSON.stringify(patch)`
         })
       },
     })